 Overview of Voltage-Sensitive Dyes from Potentiometric Probes

 Dyes such as Di-4-ANEPPS and Di-4-AN(F)EPPTEA fluoresce when bound to cell membranes.
 These fast-response probes change their fluorescence properties in response to changes in the surrounding electric field allowing an optical readout of transmembrane potential.
-The response is fast enough to detect transient (millisecond) potential changes in excitable cells, including single neurons, cardiac cells, even intact brains and hearts (link to citations).
+The response is fast enough to detect transient (millisecond) potential changes in excitable cells, including single neurons, cardiac cells, even intact brains and hearts (see citations).
 Although the magnitude of their potential-dependent fluorescence change is often small (2–10% fluorescence change per 100 mV), excellent signal-to-noise can still be obtained thanks to bright and highly stable fluorescence.
 Fluorination was introduced as a way to improve photostability, which allows stronger excitation and less photobleaching.
 At the same time, fluorination allows spectra to be fine tuned, providing flexibility for integration with other fluorescent probes/labels.

-Stark-shift electrochromic dye molecules are comprised of 3 main components: the fluorophor, polar head group, and membrane binding motif.
-Several variations of dyes based on a common fluorphor backbone are made by changing the polar head group, and lipophilic membrane binding domain.
+Stark-shift electrochromic dye molecules are comprised of 3 main components: the fluorophore, polar head group, and membrane binding motif.
+Several variations of dyes based on a common fluorphore backbone are made by changing the polar head group, and lipophilic membrane binding domain.
 This is can be thought of as a toolkit to modify solubility/membrane binding properties, fine tune spectral properties, etc. Fluorination is a final modification that improves photostability and shifts spectra producing a “palette” of voltage-sensitive dyes as shown above.